 If you've followed NOW's complaints procedure and you're not satisfied with the outcome, you can submit an online complaints form to Ofcom.

 The Advertising Standards Authority (ASA) continues to act as a co-regulator for advertising content on video-on-demand services.

-NOW TV is a trading name of Sky UK Limited and Sky UK Limited has responsibility for all NOW TV representatives complying with the Code.
+NOW is a trading name of Sky UK Limited and Sky UK Limited has responsibility for all NOW representatives complying with the Code.
 Our designated person responsible for ensuring both ourselves and our Agents observe the Code is:Alastair Hosie